it takes guts founders & board of directors

 Since her retirement, Suzie has worked on, and championed passage of, the End of Life Options Act for the State of California and assists other not for profit organizations as a volunteer.

-Madalyn is in her second year of college and has been working with It Takes Guts since the organization was first formed.
-She has personal experience as a child living with a chronic illness transitioning to adulthood living with chronic illness.
-This helps strengthen her relationships with the children and families.
+Madalyn is in her second year of college and has been working with It Takes Guts since the organization was first formed in 2011.
+She has personal experience as a child living with a chronic illness as well as the transition to adulthood.
+This helps strengthen her relationships with our warriors and their families.
+She is pursuing a career in nursing.

 Donnie received his Bachelor of Science Degree from the University of the Pacific where he majored in business administration with a concentration in accounting.
 Donnie is a member of the California Society of Certified Public Accountants.
 Donnie is currently serving on the Board of Directors of the Leadership Stockton Alumni Association.